LucaDeSiena/SH-Ambient-Noise-NatComm/README.md

 # SH-Ambient-Noise-NatComm
-Th ambient noise modelling codes developed for the paper submitted to Nature: Communications
+The ambient noise modelling codes developed for the paper submitted to Nature: Communications

+Run